Vest Family Trust – how to wind up old Family Trust

 What can you do?

-You need to formally wind up (vest) the trust to close down this unused structure.
+You must formally wind up (vest) the trust to close down this unused structure.
 Build this Vesting a Discretionary Trust deed on our law firm’s website.

 Vest and windup a Family Trust to reduce yearly costs